LOOK HOMEWARD ODY

 I live as if walking on Achilles' heel, having

-Why has The Odyssey been translated, critiqued, and adapted so many times?(5) “We need to know the writing of the past, and know it differently than we have ever known it; not to pass on a tradition but to break its hold over us."(6)
+Why has The Odyssey been translated, critiqued, and adapted so many times?(6) “We need to know the writing of the past, and know it differently than we have ever known it; not to pass on a tradition but to break its hold over us."(7)

-Even if we sail to the moon and beyond, Odyssean poets, who ply the high tides of human culture and the ebb tides of human artifice, will still have a journey to perform.
+Lastly.
+Even if we colonize the moon and planets beyond, Odyssean poets, who ply the high tides of human culture, will always keep Ithaka in mind, as arriving there is what we are destined to do.(9)

 2. A. Lang, Homer and the Epic.
 London, 1893.